Tinkerforge/doc/en/source/Software/IPConnection_CSharp.rst

  Default value is *true*.

-.. csharp:function:: public bool IPConnection::GetAutoReconnect()
+.. csharp:function:: bool IPConnection::GetAutoReconnect()

  Returns *true* if auto-reconnect is enabled, *false* otherwise.

-.. csharp:function:: public void IPConnection::SetTimeout(int timeout)
+.. csharp:function:: void IPConnection::SetTimeout(int timeout)

  Sets the timeout in milliseconds for getters and for setters for which the response expected flag is activated.